 A SWOT analysis can provide many benefits for a company.
 Some of the advantages of performing a SWOT analysis include:

 You don’t need to hire an expensive consulting firm to perform a SWOT analysis.
-You simply need to work with other employees who are educated on your company.
+You simply need to work with other employees who know your company.
 There is no extra training required, and you can get input from any staff member.
-If you are the only employee, you can do it yourself or with work with me as a Power Tool in my Finance and Strategy Toolkit (FAST).

 Whether you use a SWOT analysis to learn more about your own company, your competitors, or both, you should gain plenty of insight.
 If you haven’t taken the time to evaluate your internal workings or the environment around you, this is an incredibly valuable tool.
 You will likely learn a lot of new information.

 Take Your SWOT From Ideas to Plans for Growth